astramieri/data-management-foundations/docs/data_lakehouse.md

 Data Catalog is the source of truth for Object Store metadata:
 - harvest object storage to derive schemas
 - manage business glossary, terms, and tags
-- discover data using powerfule search
+- discover data using powerfull search